What to Do if Your Android Device Won’t Download or Install Apps

 - Select Storage and Clear cache.

-- Repeat for Google Play service and Google Services Framework if present.
+- Repeat for Google Play services and Google Services Framework if present.

-Ideally you should never have to touch permissions as they are set automatically.
+Permissions are typically set automatically, so there isn’t always a reason to tweak them.
 However, if you got this far and you still cannot download or install an app, it’s worth trying.

 - Select Google Play Store.